-The board of directors held ten meetings during 2019.
-Each director attended at least 75% of the aggregate number of meetings held by the board of directors and of the committees on which such director served.
+The board of directors held 13 meetings during 2020.
+Each director attended at least 75% of the aggregate number of meetings held by the board of directors and of the committees on which such director served, excluding certain meetings for which Dr. Nova and Dr. Epstein recused themselves due to discussions related to our acquisition of Decipher Biosciences, Inc., as discussed further under "Related Party Transactions-Decipher Acquisition."
 The independent directors meet in executive sessions at regularly scheduled meetings of the board of directors without the participation of the Chief Executive Officer or other members of management.
 We do not have a policy that requires the attendance of directors at the Annual Meeting.